sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/Scaler-Paid/9-HLD/1-HLD-Basics-and-Consistent-Hashing.md

 System design (HLD) is the study of how different infrastructure layers that work together to server an application at a scale at a desired efficiency.
 Example of infrastructure layers: LB, App servers, database servers.

-We are not going to cover:
+We are not going to cover (and it's usually not discussed in interviews):
 1. Knowledge - won't cover tangible steps like setting up libraries, components etc. This is because the focus here is on logical design, not implementation. *Whats the best library?
 Whats the best language*
 2. HLD is about problem solving (i.e. ability to make good decisions).
 3. No implementation.